 Established in 1979, Hanson Howard Gallery exhibits fine contemporary art by both established and emerging artists of the Pacific Northwest.
 Monthly exhibitions encompass painting, sculpture, original prints and ceramics with a diversity of styles and media.
 We are located next to the Standing Stone at – 89 Oak St. – one block from the O.S.F. theaters.

-Join us for a reception for the artists during the Ashland First Friday Artwalk, July 7th from 5-8 p.m.
+Join us for an artist reception during Ashland’s First Friday Artwalk, September 1st, 5-8 p.m.

 Show runs September 1st – October 3rd.